Saudi Arabia Has Opened its Doors to Travelers, Getting a visa Is Easy

 By Richard Bangs

 The covering has the disconcerting effect of obnubilating as well as illuminating the woman behind it.

-Shrouded in black niqab and ankle-length abaya, she floats towards me.
-Behind, her friends are firing salvos of cell-phone photos, as though we foreigners are exotic beasts in a zoo.
+Shrouded in black niqab and ankle-length abaya, she floats toward me.
+Behind, her friends are firing salvos of cell phone photos, as though we foreigners are exotic beasts in a zoo.
 She stops, and through her veil, in perfect English, asks, “Where are you from?”

 “Venice Beach.
 Your English is very good.
 Where did you learn it?

 “From American movies.
 I watch them on my computer at home.”

 “What’s your favorite American movie?

 This is a scene on my first day in Saudi Arabia, and somehow seems evocative of a kingdom at a crossroads, theological tradition crashing against the rocks of modernity, a 7th-century purity crossing swords with 21st-century internet use, and it is utterly fascinating to be here at this moment.
 This seclusive culture may be as different from Western versions as can be found on the planet.

 Approaching Riyadh from the air at midnight the desert out the window looks like an ocean of ink.
 And the capital, the largest city in the Kingdom, zaps the darkness like an island Oz.

 What Do You Need To Visit Saudi Arabia?